sjmc11/vue-wswg-editor/docs/guide/components.md

 | `blocksKey`              | `string`                                   | `"blocks"`   | Key in pageData for blocks array                |
 | `settingsKey`            | `string`                                   | `"settings"` | Key in pageData for settings object             |
 | `defaultBlockMargin`     | `"none" \| "small" \| "medium" \| "large"` | `"none"`     | Default margin for blocks                       |

+**Note**: The `theme` prop should be stored separately from `pageData` in your application state or database.
+Themes are not stored in page data, allowing you to apply the same theme to multiple pages.
+See the [Themes Guide](/guide/themes) for more information.

 ### Slots